NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 - `PackageId`, the package identifier, must be unique across all targets that host the package.
 If not specified, the default value is `AssemblyName`.
 - `Version` must be a specific version number in the form `Major.Minor.Patch[-Suffix]` where `-Suffix` identifies [pre-release versions](prerelease-packages.md).
 If not specified, the default value is `1.0.0`.
 - `Authors` is the author and owner information.
-If not specified, the default value is `AssemblyName`.
+If not specified, the default value is the package ID.
 - `Company` is the company name.
-If not specified, the default value is `Authors`.
+If not specified, the default value is the package ID.

 In Visual Studio, you can set these values in the project properties.
 Right-click the project in Solution Explorer, select **Properties**, and then select the **Package** section.
 You can also set these properties directly in the *.csproj* or other project file.